 Comparing registration fees among the 25 states that have electronics recycling programs is difficult because the programs are so different.
 Any comparison needs to consider variables such as the services covered by fees, fee models, whether fees fully fund a program and program maturity.

-DEQ’s proposed fee structure is comparable to the fee structures in three other states that use a similar approach: establish a revenue need and allocate fees based on market share to meet that need.
+DEQ’s proposed fee structure is comparable to the fee structures in three other states, Washington, Connecticut and Vermont, that use a similar approach: establish a revenue need and allocate fees based on market share to meet that need.
 Washington’s program and fee structure are most comparable to Oregon’s.
 Washington’s 2011 registration fee for the top tier was $43,721.

-The seven other state programs DEQ reviewed used one, two or three tier fee schedules with fees ranging from $3-15,000, but their programs and funding requirements were not similar to Oregon’s.
+The seven other state programs DEQ reviewed, Maine, Hawaii, Minnesota, North Carolina, New York, Pennsylvania and Michigan, used one, two or three tier fee schedules with fees ranging from $3-15,000, but their programs and funding requirements were not similar to Oregon’s.
 For example, five of those are not fully funded by registration fees and two were start ups and did not yet know their total revenue needs.

 Revenue need adjustments provide little incentive for DEQ to pare costs (Commenter #7)